Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: The Redshift Evolution of the He 2 Effective Optical Depth

 \subsection{Observational Results}

 Figure~\ref{fig:he2tau} and Table~\ref{tab:he2tau} show the \ion{He}{2} effective optical depths of the 17 \ion{He}{2}-transparent quasar sightlines in the chosen regular $\Delta z=0.04$ bins at $z<3.5$.
-We also plot the $1\sigma$ sensitivity limit for each measurement.
+We also plot the $1\sigma$ sensitivity limit for each measurement, i.e.\ the highest $\tau_\mathrm{eff,HeII}$ value that could have been reliably measured ($P=0.1587$).
 The effective optical depth increases with redshift, but with significant scatter that also appears to increase with redshift.
+The statistical and systematic errors become significant only near the sensitivity limit (typically at $\tau_\mathrm{eff,HeII}\ga 4$).
+Out of the 103 measurements, 16 are sensitivity limits, plotted as arrows in Fig.~\ref{fig:he2tau}.
+Twelve of these arise due to statistical Poisson errors (i.e.\ limited depth of the observations), while four are due to background uncertainties (i.e.\ statistically marginally detected flux becoming consistent with zero).